LeeAnnEditor/o365hq/blog/Email-Triggered Processes with Power Automate.md

-Microsoft Power Automate helps you manage automated workflows between your favorite apps and services to synchronize files, receive notifications, gather information and communicate effectively with your team.
-Such a solution empowers managers to do their jobs efficiently, across apps and devices.
+Microsoft Power Automate helps you manage automated workflows between your favorite apps and services to synchronize files, receive notifications, gather information, and communicate effectively with your team.
+Such a solution empowers managers to do their jobs efficiently across apps and devices.

 From the *Power Automate* home page, you can easily examine a set of templates to quickly get started, using existing templates to build different workflows.
-Templates in Microsoft Power Automate act as a quick guide and can be customized to the user\`s needs.
+Templates in Microsoft Power Automate act as a quick guide and can be customized to the user's needs.
 Power Automate offers many templates, and each one can be built off another to create a truly unique workflow.